SkYNewZ/gmail-cleaner/README.md

 # Delete **permanently** messages with subject "[GitHub] A third-party OAuth application has been added to your account"
 gmail-cleaner --search "subject:([GitHub] A third-party OAuth application has been added to your account)" --delete --credentials-file ~/Downloads/credentials.json

+# Delete **permanently** messages with subject "[GitHub] A third-party OAuth application has been added to your account" and messages from "github.com"
+gmail-cleaner --search "from:(github.com)" --search "subject:([GitHub] A third-party OAuth application has been added to your account)" --credentials-file ~/credentials.json --delete
 ```

 > For more details about the Gmail search engine, checkout [docs](https://support.google.com/mail/answer/7190)